EXCLUSIVE-EU executive plans to promote crowdfunding sector

 * Struggling platforms could get state aid - document

-* Executive holds off from EU-wide regulation for now (Adds detail on state aid, industry reaction)
+* Executive holds off from EU-wide regulation for now (Adds detail, background)

 By Huw Jones